 Interpretation here is somewhat complicated in function of the used model.
 Under the basic model, we find this belief-congruency effect in the precision grip condition only, whereas we find this effect in the whole hand grip under the extended model.
 This is to be expected, as in the false-belief condition the target object for the precision grip is the large cup.
 As such, this target is more likely to attract the attention of the participant, and this saliency effect will boost looking behaviour towards this location.
 Conversely, when the agent has a false belief, the target of a whole-hand grip is the small cup, and the distractor target is the large cup.
 Therefore, predictive gaze behaviour towards the target location would be diminished by the saliency effect as attention needs to be shifted away from the more salient larger object.
 Therefore, accounting for the saliency effect within our extended model will attenuate belief-congruent looking bias in the precision grip condition but boost belief-congruent looking bias in the whole-hand grip condition

 It bears repeating, however, that the extended model is likely to overestimate the saliency effect by a serious margin.
 This is because a) the main effect of size is by necessity estimated purely based on the effect of size in the no-grip condition, discounting any potential interaction effects of this variable with grip and/or belief, and b) we found no differences directly attributable to target size in either the true or the false belief conditions.
 We are therefore likely to be erring on the side of caution if we interpret the results from the perspective of the extended model accounting for target size.
-Regardless of what model is used, however, our conclusion is that in the false-belief condition, anticipatory looking was significantly biased towards the belief-congruent target and not the motor-congruent.
+Regardless of what model is used, however, our conclusion is that in the false-belief condition, anticipatory looking was significantly biased towards the belief-congruent target and not the motor-congruent target.

 Statistical modelling indicated that there was a potential learning effect over time: participants tended to have higher DLTS as the experiment progressed.
 One possibility for such a learning effect is that participants implicitly learned a behavioural rule due to statistical commonalities between different trials.
 That is, participants could have arrived at a rule as “when the cups remain in place, the hand goes to the matching cup” in the true belief condition, and “the hand goes to the opposite cup when the cups swap”.
 While at face value this might be a signal that predictive behaviour simply reflects a learned relationship between video events and outcomes, there are some strong arguments against explaining away the results as a mere side-product of statistical learning (see the General Discussion in Chapter 7 for further discussion).